 In the local language, Ima means Mother, and Keithel means market.
 The unique thing about this 150-year-old bazaar is that all 5000 traders here are women.
 The four buildings that house these traders were recently constructed by the government.

-The market sells almost everything, from cosmetics to local sweets, traditional Manipuri outfits, items for local rituals etc. One building is exclusively for fruit and vegetable sellers, and the others house stalls of artifacts, jewelry, handicrafts and things.
+The market sells almost everything, from cosmetics to local sweets, traditional Manipuri outfits, items for local rituals, etc. One building is exclusively for fruit and vegetable sellers, and the other house stalls of artifacts, jewelry, handicrafts, and things.

 This was a surprise finding for a Mumbaikar who has always been proud of the fact that I belong to a city where women are empowered and financially independent.

 And here was a setting where so many women run the show, and many more are connected to the market by producing the goods at home.

 Ima Keithal has never shut down, except during World War II, when Imphal witnessed one of the bloodiest battles between British and Japanese forces.
 The Indian army had fought from both sides and witnessed a great number of casualties.